All official European Union website addresses are in the europa.eu domain.

 under EU law

-Protected areas in Estonia cover a total of km2 on land and km2 at sea.
+Protected areas in km2 on land and km2 at sea.

-Percentage of area covered by protected areas
+cover a total ofPercentage of area covered by protected areas

-Currently, of Estonia terrestrial territory is designated as protected areas, which is slightly below the EU value of 26.4% with the target of 30% to be reached at the EU level by 2030, as set by the EU Biodiversity Strategy.
-With a coverage of in its marine waters, Estonia surpasses the EU value of 12.1%.
+Currently, of terrestrial territory is designated as protected areas, which is slightly below the EU value of 26.4% with the target of 30% to be reached at the EU level by 2030, as set by the EU Biodiversity Strategy.
+With a coverage of in its marine waters, surpasses the EU value of 12.1%.

 Number of protected areas

-With a total of protected areas, Estonia has one of the highest numbers of sites in the EU, largely due to the high number ( ) of nationally designated areas.
+With a total of protected areas, has one of the highest numbers of sites in the EU, largely due to the high number ( ) of nationally designated areas.
 Estonia’s network also includes Natura 2000 sites.
 These Natura 2000 sites are designated under the Birds Directive, encompassing Special Protection Areas, and the Habitats Directive, encompassing Sites of Community Importance.
 Many sites are designated under both Directives.

 Number of protected areas